GingerV1k1ng/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 This brings us to two edge cases:

-* **Self-recursive functions are never inlined.** This should be quite obvious, because if we choose to inline it, we would never finish.
+* **Self-recursive functions are never inlined.** This should be quite obvious, because if we chose to inline it, we would never finish.

 * **With mutually recursive definitions**, **GHC selects** one or more **loop breakers**.
 GHC tries not to select a function that would be very